alimium/employment-optimization-problem/README.md

-# Employment Optimization Problem
+# Employment Optimisation Problem

 > *This is a project for the course of Operations Research (1218183) at Amirkabir University of Technology.*

 ## Future Work and Improvements
 I plan to improve the project in the following ways:
 - **Create more modular parts for the data manipulation part:** Use the same code with more diverse datasets.
-- **Modularize the optimization model:** Use the model for similar employment problems with a different context.
+- **Modularize the optimisation model:** Use the model for similar employment problems with a different context.
 - **Fully migrate the problem to English:** Allow the code to be universally used and understood.
 - **Add support for more types of food:** EX: Prepared food, bought food, etc.